do-me/trending-huggingface-models/README.md

 PR's highly appreciated!

 ## To Dos
+- Add rank delta to see what models are becoming more or less popular
 - Add MTEB scores
 - Allow for more channels with different ranking (like, downloads, trending, MTEB scores...), whatever might suit your needs
 - Add other models, not only for feature-extraction